lucacuccu3x8/CloudLabs/TSE Fundamentals 2.0/Lab6-Fundamentals-NoEmojii.md

 ```javascript
 ipconfig /all
 ```
-> **Note** Ensure interface ‘Ethernet 3’ is enabled.
+> **Note** Ensure interface ‘Ethernet’ is enabled.

-2. Here below is a a screenshoot of the details about the Ethernet adapter `Ethernet 2`:
+2. Here below is a a screenshoot of the details about the Ethernet adapter `Ethernet`:

 ![Ethernet Adapter](JPG/ipconfig%20all.png)
 > **Note** some values may differ a little in your Lab.